Joh0210/DragonMagicAndRelics/README.md

 - Purified Mutandis (Fey only)
 - Ring of Power
 - Ring of Ruling
-- Staff of the Weather Fairy
+- Staff of the Weather Fairy (Relict)
+- The Clickers Cookie (Relict)
 - Voidfeather Charm

 ### New Blocks